wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 ## Tutorial Outline
 - Polling mode
-    - Preparing server and database for the tutorial
+    - Preparing server and database for this tutorial
     - Capturing inserts
     - Capturing updates
     - Capturing deletes
 - Listening mode
-    - Preparing server and database for the tutorial
+    - Preparing server and database for this tutorial
     - Capturing inserts
     - Capturing updates
     - Capturing deletes
 - Enabling persistence

-## Polling mode
+## Listening mode

-### Preparing server and database for the tutorial
+### Preparing server and database for this tutorial

 1. It is assumed that you have access to a MySQL server instance.
 Enable binary logging in the MySQL server.
 You may follow https://debezium.io/docs/connectors/mysql/#enabling-the-binlog.